blaze/blaze/README.md

 **Blaze** extends the usability of NumPy and Pandas to distributed and out-of-core computing.
-Blaze provides an interface similar to that of the NumPy ND-Array or Pandas DataFrame but maps these familiar interfacess onto a variety of other computational engines like Postgres or Spark.
+Blaze provides an interface similar to that of the NumPy ND-Array or Pandas DataFrame but maps these familiar interfaces onto a variety of other computational engines like Postgres or Spark.

 Example